How to create trust in virtual teams

 Quite often an individual’s trustworthiness can be assessed through our own assumptions of their behaviour.
 For example, if someone is consistently reliable with the completion of their tasks then ‘task based’ trust is created.
 Task based trust is common within virtual teams as usually, due to lack of face-to-face interaction, these are the only actions we are able to make assumptions from.
 To create a deeper level of trust, teams need to delve deeper than completing work tasks.

 Getting to know members of a virtual team on a deeper level requires pro-activity and a conscious effort to build relationships on a ‘non-task’ basis.
 Leaders can introduce new virtual team members by highlighting personal details such as their hobbies and interests over academic achievements.
 Running short exercises such as sharing surprising facts about each other or discussing common traits helps encourage genuine bonding.
-On a more regular basis, teams could dedicate a few minutes at the start of their meetings to update each other on current affairs in their lives both professionally and personally.
+On a more regular basis, dedicating a few minutes at the start of meetings to update each other on current affairs in their lives both professionally and personally will help develop trust in virtual teams.

 As technology, innovation, complexity and globalisation continue to disrupt our business environment for the foreseeable future, we are required to swiftly adapt, especially within our teams.
 The rise of virtual teams brings many advantages: they save space, reduce travel budget, offer flexibility and increase talent pool diversity.
-But, it’s important not to overlook the challenges that our increasingly virtual world brings to team performance.
+But, it’s important not to overlook the challenges that our increasingly virtual world brings to team performance and to focus on building trust in virtual teams.